GO

 Cause 2Low Water Pressure from House Supply

 The home may have insufficient water pressure.
-The water inlet valve supplies water to the water dispenser.
-The water inlet valve requires a minimum of 20 psi to function properly.
-Check the water flow and test the pressure to determine if it is at least 20 psi.
+The water inlet valve supplies water to the ice maker and low water pressure may cause the inlet valve to squeal or chatter.
+You can check the water flow at the kitchen faucet to help determine if the home's water pressure is sufficient or not.

 Cause 3Evaporator Fan Motor